 The result of the successful risk management for a set of risks has been plotted on a risk map shown below.
 The left hand side of the figure shows the individual risks and their respective impact potential and probability of occurrence prior to the implementation of risk mitigation measures.
 The right hand side shows the result of the risk assessment after measures have been implemented.
 The fictitious example below shows a notable reduction in the loss potential and the probability of occurrence (figure 33).

-Figure 33: Risk maps before (left) and after (right) risk treatment.
+Figure 33: Risk maps before (on the left) and after (on the right) risk treatment.
+(Fictitious example to change the positions through derisking).